 Changing the lubricant contaminated with water is recommended for small systems, especially if grossly contaminated with water, even if the water easily separates from the oil.
 This is because the water may have damaged the oil additives.
 In engines filtration is usually too difficult and expensive compared to an oil change as most engine formulations emulsify the water, making filtration a difficult and costly process. .

 The table below shows the different types of water contamination and their prevention/removal:

 |Gravity & Drain||Coalescing||Centrifuge||Absorbent||Vacuum||Dry Breather||Active Venting||Hot oil filtration / hot oil purifier|

 |Moderate Free (visible)||Yes||Yes||Yes||Yes||Yes||Yes||Yes||Yes|

-Simple methods to remove water such as the “gravity and drain” system, which amounts to regularly allowing the oil to stand for a period, then simply draining off the water – come under prevention.
+Simple methods to remove water such as the “gravity and drain off” system, which equates to regularly allowing the oil to stand for a period, then simply draining off the water – come under prevention.
 It catches the problem early and prevents subsequent wear.

-Systems using hot oil filtration or oil purifiers, then increasing the temperature of the purifier to ~95OC (or maximum your manufacture of the filter and equipment recommends if 95 is too high) to remove the water.
-Active venting has been classed as both prevention and a removal method as it is used as a removal method to remove water, but once fitted it then turns to a preventative solution for keeping water content low.
+Systems using hot oil filtration or oil purifiers, a solution may be increasing the temperature of the purifier to ~95OC (or maximum your manufacture of the filter and equipment recommends if 95 is too high) to remove the water.
+Active venting has been classed as both prevention and a removal method as it is used as a removal method to remove water, but once fitted it then turns to a preventative solution for keeping water content low and manageable.